ilielucianno/office-network-infrastructure/README.md

 ## About Author

 **Ilie Lucian**
 Technical Department Manager with 10+ years in IT infrastructure, networking, and hardware.
-Currently pursuing certifications in cybersecurity (TryHackMe SEC1, Security+, Network+).
+SEC1 CERTIFIED Currently pursuing certifications in cybersecurity  (Security+ in p5rogress, Network+).

 ## Current Learning Path